dragonfly90/dragonfly90.github.io/index.md

 # Hello.

-I'm Liang, a full time PhD student with a passion for programming.
+I'm Liang, a full time graduate student with a passion for programming.
 Ask me about Human Computer Interaction, Robotics and Artificial Intelligence.

 -----